Vishal Aditya Singh

 Vishal Aditya Singh (born 25 January 1988), is an Indian actor who works in Hindi television.
-He is best known for his roles in &TV's drama series Begusarai as Lakhan Thakur and Colors TV's drama series Chandrakanta.
-He is also known for his participation in the reality shows, Nach Baliye 9, Bigg Boss 13 and Fear Factor: Khatron Ke Khiladi 11.
+He is best known for his roles in Begusarai and Chandrakanta.
+He is also known for his participation in the reality shows, Nach Baliye 9, Bigg Boss 13 and Khatron Ke Khiladi 11 and Khatron Ke Khiladi 15.

 Early life

 Singh excelled in cricket at school and state tournaments.
 He began his career as a model, and came to Mumbai after some modelling assignments, to pursue his acting career.

 Career

 Debut and early struggles (2010–2015)

 Singh made his debut in 2010 as the main lead Avdesh Thakur in Sagar Films production Jai Jai Shiv Shankar, a Bhojpuri serial on Mahuaa TV.
 His first Hindi TV role was in the historical drama Chandragupta Maurya in 2011 wherein he appeared as Shashank.
 From 2012 to 2013, Singh enacted the part of Veeru in Rashmi Sharma's popular series Sasural Simar Ka on Colors TV.
 In 2014, he played a cop in the comedy Bachchan Pandey ki Toli on Dhamaal TV.
 In 2015, he essayed Devendra Singh Rana in mini series Time Machine on Epic TV.